amigavision/AmigaVision/README.md

 * Sophisticated and performant Amiga games and demo launcher with screenshots included, can be entirely controlled using gamepads, joysticks or via keyboard.
 This lets you quickly and easily experience the best of what the system has to offer.

-* Close to 2000 hand-tuned, per-game 5× integer scaling with Dynamic Crop settings on MiSTer, ensuring that games and demos make the best use of modern 1080p and 4K 16:9 displays without leaving large parts of the screen blank.
+* Close to 2000 hand-tuned, per-game 5×PAL Overscale Integer scaling with settings on MiSTer, ensuring that games and demos make the best use of modern 1080p and 4K 16:9 displays without leaving large parts of the screen blank.

 * Carefully curated and well-tested settings for games and demos, no duplication of AGA and ECS versions, with lots of genre and top lists to help you navigate the massive amount of Amiga games available.
 We take special care to run every game at the correct aspect ratio and CPU speed.

-* Games are configured to run in their correct modes, games created in Europe use PAL with 5× Dynamic Crop where appropriate, whereas US-made games run in NTSC for the correct aspect ratio and CPU speed.
+* Games are configured to run in their correct modes, games created in Europe use PAL with 5×PAL Overscale where appropriate, whereas US-made games run in NTSC for the correct aspect ratio and CPU speed.
 You can optionally override this in the settings.

 * Includes key productions from the legendary Amiga demo scene, including disk magazines sorted chronologically, making it a great companion to explore the demo scene's [UNESCO-nominated] cultural heritage artifacts.